I am a Google Tag Manager consultant and I plan and implement tag management systems for my clients.

 Here a short list of my Google Tag Manager consulting services:

-- planning and implementation of Google Analytics setups
+- Google Analytics implementation

 - campaign coordination with media and web agencies